deanmlittle/idlgen/Readme.md

 # Credits

-A special thanks to :- [@JuanMarchetto] (https://github.com/JuanMarchetto) for his IDL types!
+A special thanks to [@JuanMarchetto](https://github.com/JuanMarchetto) for his IDL types!